College celebrates a decade of recognizing Aboriginal students’ achievements

-The ceremony included performances by Metis Jigger, Mary Ouillette, Powwow dancers, Arnold and Deanna Ackachuk, Inuit Throat Singer, Shirley Amguttitairiq, and keynote speakers.
+The ceremony included performances by Metis Jiggers, Mary Ouillette and Jennifer Sharp, Powwow dancers, Arnold and Deanna Ackachuk and family, and Bailey-Marcellay-Thomas and Jayda Echeverria, and keynote speakers.
 Okanagan College President, Jim Hamilton was among those present to congratulate students.

-The sense of community and collaboration at the ceremony is something Okanagan College business student Wendy Terbasket picked up on during the event and says reflected her at OC.
+That sense of community and collaboration is something Okanagan College business student Wendy Terbasket says she has experienced during her time at the College.

 “My people are making great strides for the betterment of their future and communities,” says Terbasket.
 “The College’s values are so in line with my own: everyone working together and working toward a common goal.
 It just feels so great to be at a school that is so accepting and supportive.”